jrblevin/markdown-mode/README.md

     help.
 Other keys are provided that mirror the outline navigation commands when editing: <kbd>n</kbd>, <kbd>p</kbd>, <kbd>f</kbd>,
     <kbd>b</kbd>, and <kbd>u</kbd>.
 Both of these modes enable markup
-    hiding by default, bit this can be customized by setting `markdown-hide-markup-in-view-modes`.
+    hiding by default, but this can be customized by setting `markdown-hide-markup-in-view-modes`.

   * Miscellaneous Commands: